Azizadx/Newsly/README.md

 # Newsly
-The Owners of this app are broker ass ladies that hopping with this app it well help them to buy underwear for summary break 😎 🤑
+The Owners of this app are broker ass ladies that hopping with this app it well help them to buy underwear for summertime  break 😎 🤑